oanguenot/JSONgle/README.md

 ### Set call as active

-In order to inform the recipient that everything is ok on your side, you have to send a `session-info` message with a `reason=active`.
+In order to inform the recipient that everything is ok on your side, send a `session-info` message with a `reason=active`.
 This can be done by calling the method `setAsActive()` when the WebRTC call is established.

 ```js
 pc.onconnectionstatechange = () => {